zxinxbb/apprentice-boot-camp-fundamentals-2/docs/_posts/0000-01-03-refactoring.md

 Extract all the constants

+Aim is to get comfortable with the extract constant refactor

 * Do not break ThingyTest
 * **ONLY** use extract constant
   *  Mac: ‘⌥ ⌘ C’ (i.e. ‘option command C’)